 Lay members are elected at Annual Parochial Church meetings and the clergy of the deanery meet under the joint chairmanship of the Area (Rural) Dean and the Lay Chair.

-Members are elected for 3 years and address issues of concern to the church and community at the local level.
+Members are elected for three years and address issues of concern to the church and community at the local level.
 Matters are sent to them from the diocese and the General Synod and resolutions passed can be sent up for discussion at the higher levels.
 Members are also the electors for the diocese and vote in the elections for Diocesan Synod and General Synod.

 Elections to Deanery Synods take place in 2020.
 The election of representatives should precede the election of PCC members (because Synod representatives become ex-officio members of PCCs) at the Annual Parochial Church Meeting (APCM).
 Those elected will take office on 1st July 2020 and will serve for three years until 30th June 2023.
 The change of dates reflects the extra month in which APCM can now be conducted.
 Further details of the changes which are due to come into effect on 1st January 2020 can be found within the Church Representation Rules especially CRR 19.